owncloud/reva/docs/content/en/docs/concepts/plugins.md

 Reva provides 3 ways of loading plugins:

-1. Providing path to already compiled go binary: If you have already compiled plugin binary, you just need to provide the path to the binary and rest of the work of loading the plugin would be taken care by the reva core.
+1. Providing path to already compiled go binary: If you have already compiled plugin binary, you just need to provide the path to the binary and rest of the work of loading the plugin would be taken care by the owncloud core.

 ```
 # Starting grpc userprovider service with json driver plugin